-Sharon Percy Rockefeller has served the public broadcasting community for more than 25 years as a leader and policymaker.
-She has been president and CEO of WETA, Washington, D.C.’s flagship public television and radio stations, since 1989.
-She continues to guide WETA to outstanding accomplishments in broadcasting and production.
-Before assuming the top post at WETA, she was a member of WETA’s Board of Trustees for seven years and a member of the board of directors of the Corporation for Public Broadcasting for 12 years, including four years as chairman.
-In 2006, Rockefeller was elected to the PBS Board of Directors for her fifth term.
+Sharon Percy Rockefeller has served the public media community for more than 40 years as a leader and policymaker.
+She has been president and CEO of WETA, Washington, D.C.’s flagship public media station, since 1989.
+Rockefeller, a 2019 National Medal of Arts recipient for her extraordinary leadership and advocacy in the arts and public media, continues to guide WETA to outstanding accomplishments in broadcasting, production, digital education resources, and civic engagement — all in support of the mission to promote lifelong learning.
+Before assuming the top post at WETA, she served on the WETA Board of Trustees for seven years, including three years as chairman; and was a member of the Board of Directors of the Corporation for Public Broadcasting for 12 years, including four years as chairman.
+She was also a member of the Board of Directors of PBS for 19 years.

 A graduate of Stanford University, Rockefeller is active in a number of areas including the arts, education, government, and women’s issues.
 She joined the National Gallery of Art’s Board of Trustees in 2005 and has served as chairman since 2013.
 She serves on the Board of Trustees of The Museum of Modern Art and is president of the museum’s International Council.
 She is a member of the Rockefeller Foundation Board and is a trustee emeritus of the Johns Hopkins Medicine Board.
 Rockefeller is a member of the National Academy of Medicine President’s Advisory Council and a fellow of the American Academy of Arts and Sciences.
 She is a member of the Federal City Council and a member and former chairman of the Stanford-in-Washington Council.